FOREX-Euro up on EFSF document, outlook still fragile

 sustainable debt.

-"The details on the EFSF were weak but the fact that France
+some clarity on how the EFSF might be structured, but the actual

 The single currency also found some support from French and